kuzzleio/sdk-jvm/README.md

 ## Protocol used

-The JVM SDK implements the websocket protocol.
+The JVM SDK implements the websocket protocol and http protocol.

 ### Build jar